-The state legislature provided local governments with these tools because of inflationary erosion of the local share of gas tax, and because the elimination of other traditional sources of funding for local transportation needs per passage of a series of statewide ballot initiatives over the last 12 years.
+The WA State Legislature provided local governments with these tools because of inflationary erosion of the local share of gas tax, and because the elimination of other traditional sources of funding for local transportation needs per passage of a series of statewide ballot initiatives over the last 12 years.

 When and how did the City Council establish a TBD?

-The Bainbridge Island City Council approved Ordinance Number 2012-14 on August 22, 2012.
-The ordinance created a new chapter in the Bainbridge Island Municipal Code, namely: Chapter 12.29, Transportation Benefit District.
-The new code chapter established the TBD's governing board, purpose and authority of the district, use of funds and dissolution of the district.
+The Bainbridge Island City Council approved Ordinance No. 2012-14 on August, 22, 2012.
+The ordinance created a new chapter in the Bainbridge Island Municipal Code: Chapter 12.29, Transportation Benefit District (now repealed).
+The new Code chapter established the TBD's governing board, purpose and autority of the district, use of funds, and dissolution of the district.

 When did the Bainbridge Island Transportation Benefit District (TBD) become the Transportation Benefit Fund (TBF)?